airbnb/css/README.md

   }
 }

-// Crap!!
+// Dang!!
 This same heading style is used in the new slider section on the homepage.
+I now have to unnest these style.
 ```

 **Good**